forestgrape/coronavirus/1_introduction/suggestions.md

 * ### Masks
     [Mask](../6_prevention_and_treatment/masks.md) in indoor places can reduce transmissions.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 Since transmission increase with the amount of indoor air breathed.

     The mask should have a good fit and a good filter.
-In some situation high-filtration is especially important: in hospitals and if one is possible diseased.
+In some situation high-filtration is important: in hospitals and if one is possible diseased.
 But if symptomatic staying out of indoor crowds is crucial, since masks just reduce the spread but do not prevent it.
 The same is true for all other prevention measures such as distancing and hygiene, they reduce but do not prevent spread.

     To protect others, masks ideally are switched frequently (each few hours).
 Coronaviruses are not stable and after two days waiting, putting into the sunlight or washed with soap/warm water nearly all [viruses are decayed](../2_biological/virion_viability.md)).
 So masks can be reused if cleaned or left unused for 2 days.
 From time to time it should replaced or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!

+* ### Transport
+  Ventilation, masks and distance if possible in public transport.
+Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.

 * ### Distancing
     Distancing reduces infection risk.

 * ### Hygiene
     Keep proper hygiene.
-Especially wash hands before eating and after toilet.
+Especially wash hands when appropriate.
 Soap removes most pathogens and even destroys enveloped viruses such as coronaviruses or influenza viruses.
-Many microbiota, some pathogenic, are transmitted through fomites - worms nearly exclusively, bacteria often by fomites, RNA viruses rarely by fomites but airborne or by direct contact.
+Many microbiota, some pathogenic, are transmitted through fomites - worms nearly exclusively, bacteria often by fomites, however RNA viruses not so often but mostly airborne or by direct contact.
 Diseases can burden by itself and respiratory diseases can be difficult to distinguish from Covid-19.

     But do NOT rely on hygiene alone, since the majority of severe Covid [transmissions occur through air](../5_epidemiological/transmission.md).

-### Observing - helps to Detect Infections
+## Observing - helps to Detect Infections
 Paying attention to disease symptoms.
 The more common Covid-19 in a region is, the more likely a respiratory disease is Covid-19.

 > In South East Switzerland, my place, a day hike away from northern Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.